Why Work With Me?

 #2 - Education

 In 2010, I studied divorce coaching with Sandra Lee, founder of Emerge Victorious in North Carolina.
 Sandra was a pioneer in the field of divorce coaching, and it was an honor to learn from her.
 But my quest for knowledge didn’t stop with divorce coaching.
 Over the years, I’ve attended courses aimed at dealing with divorce through Christian and Buddhist philosophies.
 I’m trained in mediation, advanced mediation, family mediation, and group facilitation/mediation.
 I completed training in conflict coaching, collaborative law, and Dis-Solving Conflict From Within.
-I went to the Start Over Smart Divorce Expo (2012), the Family Law Reform Conference (2014) and the Make Divorce Healthier Symposium (2016 and 2018).
+I attended the Start Over Smart Divorce Expo (2012), the Family Law Reform Conference (2014) and the Make Divorce Healthier Symposium (2016 and 2018).
+And in 2019, I achieved the status of Certified Divorce Specialist (CDS™) through the National Association of Divorce Professionals.
 Seriously, I love to learn about divorce.

 #3 - Professional Experience/Exposure